onestardao/WFGY/ProblemMap/Atlas/README.md

 This page is the main hub and navigation index for the Atlas folder.

 How to use this page:
-1. Treat this page as the central entry point for all Atlas system documents.
+1. Treat this page as the central entry point for Atlas system documents.
 2. Use this page to understand document roles, reading order, freeze status, patch status, and current product-facing extensions.
 3. Do not confuse this hub with the product-facing main page.
 4. The product-facing main page is:
    ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 What this page is:
-- A folder-level atlas hub
+- A folder-level Atlas hub
 - A document map
 - A stable navigation layer for humans and AI systems
-- A bridge between product-facing, engineering-facing, teaching-facing, and router-facing assets
+- A bridge between product-facing, engineering-facing, teaching-facing, router-facing, and repair-facing assets

 What this page is not:
 - Not the public homepage